felix2000jp/spring-application-template/README.md

 ## Authentication

-This template has 2 different type of authentication: endpoints starting with `/app` use basic authentication (username and password) while endpoints starting with `/api` use bearer token authentication (JWT).
+This template has 2 different type of authentication: basic authentication (username and password) and bearer token authentication (JWT).

-For the basic authentication I have implemented custom UserDetails, UserDetailsService and GrantedAuthority classes.
+The module `appusers` is where everything related to authentication and authorization is (except for the actual security configuration).
+I have implemented custom UserDetails, UserDetailsService and GrantedAuthority classes.
 This classes can be updated to accommodate different needs.
 For password encoding this template uses BCrypt.

+I have also created methods to convert the principals (either `Appuser` from basic auth and `Jwt` from bearer token auth) into the more readable type of `AuthenticatedAppuser`.

-For the bearer token authentication I have created a custom token converter in order to convert the principal (which by default is an object of type `JWT`) to an object of type `AppuserPrincipal`.
-This authentication type requires a public and private secrets/keys in order to decode and encode the tokens.
+Also, Jwt authentication type requires a public and private secrets/keys in order to decode and encode the tokens.
 I have already generated the keys which are located in **resources/certificates**.
-To generate new keys follow these steps:
+To generate new keys follow these
+steps:

 ```
 # create rsa key pair